Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

 ## Target

-1. Any object that can be tipped over, however, does not tip over by itself, may be the target, agreed upon by the teams.
+1. Any object that can be tipped over, however, does not tip over by itself, may be the _target_, agreed upon by the teams.
-2. No agreement results in a _decider_, the winner choosing the target.
+2. No agreement results in a _decider_, the winner choosing the _target_.

 ## Throwing Object